 Larry served on the Georgia Department of Transportation Board from January 2007 through June 2009, representing Georgia’s Eighth Congressional District.
 In August of 2009, Larry was appointed by Governor Sonny Perdue to the University System of Georgia Board of Regents as an at-large member until he resigned at the end of 2017.

-Larry writes a quarterly article for JAMES magazine, and has written weekly articles over a period of 16 1/2 years for Macon’s The Telegraph and The Houston Home Journal.
-He is the author of Life on the Gnat Line, a composition of Larry’s widely read columns on family, everything Southern, reading, politics, and, of course, folks.
+Larry writes a quarterly article for JAMES magazine.
+He is the author of two books, Tales from Georgia’s Gnat Line, as well as, Life on the Gnat Line, a composition of Larry’s widely read columns on family, everything Southern, reading, politics, and, of course, folks.
 Larry is a frequent speaker at various community and state events, including Continuing Legal Education seminars.

 Larry lives in Perry, Georgia with his wife Janice.
 They have four children and ten grandchildren.